ParthaPRay/Curated-List-Generative-AI-Bioinformatics/README.md

-# Generative-AI-Bioinformatics-Biology
+# Curated-List-of-Generative-AI-Bioinformatics
-This repo contains tutorials, large language model-based tools and approaches for applying generative AI to Bioinformatics and biology
+This repo contains tutorials, large language model (LLM)-based tools and approaches for applying generative AI to Bioinformatics.